In this post I’m going to show you exactly how to rank #1 in Google.

 Again, add a handful of these to your article and you’ll help Google better understand what your content is all about.

-In my case, I found semantically-related terms like “list building techniques” and “how to build an email list”.
+In my case, I found semantically-related terms like “list building strategies”.

 So I added those terms to my content where it made sense.
 Simple.